The 8 Video Types That Every Business Must Master in 2021

 Oftentimes when people think of video marketing, they think of social media content.
 While there’s certainly a great case to be made for using video on social platforms (and lots of ways to do it!), incorporating video across other marketing channels is just as essential.

-Here, let’s take a look at the five types of video content that can be added to any business’s marketing system.
-This will allow you to tell your brand story in a dynamic, engaging way.
+Here are eight types of video content that can be added to any business’s marketing system.
+This will allow you to tell your brand story in a dynamic, engaging way, and influence people to take action.

 1. Brand Story